MarioSo/wordpress-to-go/README.md

 #a gentle reminder
-...that I should write a readme :)
+...that I should write an readme :)